 Arraignment and Motions

-You appear in court, enter pleas, and litigate what evidence will be allowed.
-This usually occurs well in advance of the trial date.
+You appear in court, enter pleas, and litigate what evidence will be admitted.
+This typically occurs well before trial.

 Judge or Panel

-You choose trial by military judge alone or by a panel.
-This decision is made on paper before trial, but can be made right up to the eve of the trial.
+You may choose a trial by judge alone or by a panel.
+This decision is usually made before trial but can be finalized close to the trial date.

-The prosecution presents its evidence.
-The defense cross-examines witnesses and presents its own case.
+The prosecution presents its case.
+The defense cross-examines witnesses and may present its own evidence.
 The judge or panel deliberates privately.

 After the Court-Martial

-• Appeals to the service-level Courts of Criminal Appeals
+- Appeals to service-level Courts of Criminal Appeals

 Most service members do not receive an appointed defense attorney at the start of an investigation.
-They are often told to stay quiet and wait while the investigation unfolds.
-Meanwhile, investigators and prosecutors are building the case.
-If you can’t get an attorney through JAG, or if you simply want the best defense available, you can hire one on your own dime.
+Meanwhile, investigators and prosecutors are actively building their case.

 Early involvement allows your attorney to:

-• communicate with OSTC and base legal early for updates and persuasion
+- Communicate with OSTC and legal authorities early

 Waiting for charges is a white-flag strategy.

-We have spent more than twenty years defending courts-martial across every branch of service.
-Our work runs parallel to federal criminal litigation, and we are used to complex evidence, high-exposure cases, and how OSTC thinks.
-We have extensive experience with Article 32 hearings, sentencing work, communication with prosecutors, and panel members from all ranks and branches of service.
-We know the techniques and tricks used by OSI, CID, NCIS, CGIS, the FBI, and state agencies.
-There’s nothing we haven’t seen.
+Our civilian military lawyers have spent more than twenty years defending courts-martial across all branches of service.
+Our work parallels federal criminal litigation, and we are experienced with complex evidence, high-exposure cases, and OSTC strategy.
+We have handled Article 32 hearings, sentencing advocacy, and jury panels across all ranks and branches.
+We are familiar with investigative practices used by OSI, CID, NCIS, CGIS, the FBI, and state agencies.

 If You Need Help, Contact Us

-If you believe charges are coming or you have already been notified, call 800-319-3134 for a confidential review.
-We can explain what is happening, what to expect, and how to protect yourself before the case overtakes you.
+If you believe charges are coming or you have already been notified, call our civilian military lawyers at (224) 935-6172 for a confidential review.
+We can explain what is happening, what to expect, and how to protect yourself.